inomeek/ML-Wine-Quality-Prediction/README.md

 ## 📈 Results

-The classification report will provide detailed metrics such as:
+- The classification report will provide detailed metrics such as:
+  - Precision
+  - Recall

-Precision, Recall, F1-Score
+  - F1-Score
+  - Support

-Support, Accuracy
+  - Accuracy
+  - Macro Average

-Macro Average, Weighted Average
+  - Weighted Average

-A confusion matrix will also be displayed to help visualize model performance.
+- A confusion matrix will also be displayed to help visualize model performance.

 ---